 A lot of these tactics relied occasionally on booking two (or more) one-way flights rather than generic round trips, which rarely offer any opportunities for clever plane-hopping and fare-hacking.
-One very common trick was to figure out how much money airlines were actually charging you in each direction and then find a lower-cost option for the flight in the more expensive direction.
+One common trick was to figure out how much money airlines were actually charging you in each direction and then find a lower-cost option for the flight in the more expensive direction.
 It might be on another airline, or to another nearby airport, or even on the same airline at a different time or class of travel.

 The most savvy travelers have been doing these things for a few decades now, and there was a while where it became almost easy to do when airfares first flopped onto the Internet for booking.
 In recent years, however, most booking engines have become very savvy themselves about what they do and don't show you, and these tricks are a little harder to pull off.

 The pendulum may be swinging back in the other direction.
-Over the past couple of years, upstart flight search sites have started to pull back the veil again; in particular, Kayak now displays (and even trademarked the phrase) "Hacker Fares," which are roundtrip fares cobbled together from one-way flights on multiple airlines.
+Over the past couple of years, upstart flight search sites have started to pull back the veil again; in particular, Kayak now displays so-called "Hacker Fares," which are roundtrip fares cobbled together from one-way flights on multiple airlines.
 Typically you would not be able to find or purchase these on most booking sites, and certainly not using a single airline site (though using multiple sites would work).
 The crux of the practice is to purchase two low-priced one-way fares, usually on different airlines, as opposed to a single bundled roundtrip fare, which might cost much more.

-Even if you haven't ever purchased two connected one-way fares in quite this way, you have probably seen a receipt of some kind showing a cost breakdown of a roundtrip fare you purchased where it turned out that one portion of your overall itinerary was very affordable, and another not so affordable.
+Even if you haven't ever purchased two connected one-way fares in quite this way, you have probably seen a receipt of some kind showing a cost breakdown of a roundtrip fare you purchased where it turned out that one portion of your overall itinerary was very affordable, and another not so much.
 The idea here is to buy the cheaper of the flights from one airline, and then go find a less expensive flight for the other leg on another airline that may have more capacity on the route, or is less popular, or has empty planes for some reason, or offers trickier flight times -- all factors that could drive down the price of any given flight.

 It's always required a lot of searching and clicking around (and back in the day, phone calls) to match up a pair of outstanding one-way fares, but Kayak's Hacker Fares will show you some of these options on standard airfare searches on the site.

 There is still some mystery about when you will and won't see them -- Kayak won't divulge the way in which it collects and displays the Hacker Fares, or how often they are available, stating only that the frequency is "significant."
-So in the end you are still somewhat hostage to what the specific Web site wants to show you.
+So in the end you are still somewhat hostage to what the specific website wants to show you.
 Don't get me wrong -- Kayak's system is great, and it should be your first stop when you're seeing roundtrip fares that are just too high to buy without some serious research -- but there are benefits and savings available to folks willing to hack their own.

 Hacking Your Own Fares